How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 Pros and Cons

-There are many benefits of using a credit card including points and other travel perks.
+A credit card has many benefits, including points and other travel perks.
 Some travel cards like Capital One Venture also waive foreign transaction fees.

 The downside is the possibility of them getting lost, stolen, or hacked.
 Some small businesses abroad also don’t accept credit cards.